All Episodes

 Shout out to Dorkhead finding that.

-They potentially could, guys.
+With the Rico thing, they potentially could, guys.

 They potentially could.

-Normally they don't do it with fraud.
+Normally, they don't do it with fraud.

-I don't know if fraud constitutes as a crime that can be charged under Rico racketeering.
+I don't know if fraud constitutes as a crime that can be charged under RICO racketeering, like mail fraud and shit.

-But yeah, that that's a good question.
+But yeah, that's a good question.

 That's actually a very good question.

-And then we got um Cali 209.
+And then we got Callie 209.

 You never disappointed on the content, Myron.

-That's why uh get the likes off top.
+That's why get the likes off top.

 Yeah, guys, please like the video, bro.